Wog Wog Experiment

 unsplash-image-QDFbLwy0hMY.jpg

-once upon a time, there was a eucalyptus forest That became one of the most important fragmentation experiments in the world.
+once upon a time, there was a forest That became one of the most important ecology experiments in the world

-Today, the Wog Wog Fragmentation experiment is one of the largest and longest-running forest fragmentation studies globally.
+Today, the Wog Wog Forest Fragments experiment is one of the largest and longest-running ecology studies globally.

-We maintain a network of pitfall traps to see how invertebrates, particularly beetles, have crashed and recovered after the initial fragmentation event.
-We also study the tree community and understory.
-Over 1,000 beetle species have been identified at Wog Wog.
+We maintain a network of pitfall traps to see how invertebrates, particularly beetles, persist on the forest islands.
+We have recorded an incredible number of beetle species at Wog Wog, over 1000 species.
+We also study the dozens of plant species in the tree community and understory.

-Recently, the Wog Wog experiment burned at high intensity in the 2019-2020 Australian megafires.
+In 2020, the Wog Wog experiment burned at high intensity in a megafire.

 McAllisterM_Slides_1_018.jpg